Choosing the right suit, part 1: general principles and choice of trousers

 The colors of contemporary costume

-• Navy blue : the same, but a little less dressy,
+• Navy blue : same

 • Beige : summery, to try,